MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/installing-and-configuring-biztalk-server-on-the-messaging-server.md

 manager: "anneta"
 ---
 # Installing and Configuring BizTalk Server on the Messaging Server
-This section describes how to install and configure [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] to be used as the messaging server for connecting to the SWIFT network.
+This section describes how to install and configure BizTalk Server to be used as the messaging server for connecting to the SWIFT network.

 ### To install and configure BizTalk Server on the Messaging Server